adit26data/adit26data/README.md

 - 🏦 I'm a computer science student enrolled at VIT,Vellore and I am passionate about learning new technologies.
     <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 💻 I enjoy working with **HTML, CSS, React, Javascript and Node.
 I am well familiarised with web development technologies**
-- 💬 Talk to me about football, books, carrom, history, fils and pretty much anything else.
+- 💬 Talk to me about football, books, carrom, history, films and pretty much anything else.
 - 👯 We can connect to play some games like AmongUS, Stumble Guys and Racing games.